lokesh12510/invoiceForm/README.md

 ## Environment Variables

-To run this project, you will need to add the following **Cloudinary** environment variables to your .env file
+To run this project, you will need to add the following **Cloudinary** environment variables to your server .env file

 `API_KEY`